Klettgau/jekyll-now/_posts/2018-3-12-Bomb Lab Advice.md

 x /[Format] [Address expression] x /[Length][Format] [Address expression]
 ```
-The command is useful to explore regions of mememory or to confirm the data type especially if it's an array or a jump table.
+The command is useful to explore regions of memory or to confirm the data type especially if it's an array or a jump table.
 ### 2. Disassembling
 The two common ways to disassemble the bomb blob is either in gdb or objdump.
 I preferred objdump to gdb since you can pipe the output to a file and use your preferred text editor. `objdump -d bomb > nameOfOutPut`.
 Objdump also can print out the symbol table of the binary blob  `objdump -t bomb`.
 Strings will display all the strings in the blob  `strings bomb`